Do you seem sad during the winter months? Do you sleep longer, or are you visited by lonely thoughts more often?

 What is SAD?

 There is science behind that gloom.
 Medical researchers hypothesize that this disorder has to do with decreased amounts of serotonin (a brain chemical that affects your mood) and higher amounts of melatonin (which regulates sleep).
 Around 1 to 2 percent of people have been diagnosed with SAD, whereas 10 to 20 percent of people experience a milder form of the “winter blues.”
 This year, amid the global pandemic, more people may become susceptible to SAD, as there was plenty to be stressed about before the cold set in.
-Now that all of these stressors are coming together, it might serve you a particularly negative cocktail of brain chemicals.
+Now that all of these stressors are coming together, it might serve you a dangerous cocktail of brain chemicals.

 Another way you can stave off feelings of anxiety is by cleaning your home.
 Yes, cleaning.
 When family members are being negative or critical, or when you are experiencing unwanted tension, decluttering a messy space and cleaning can inject positivity into your home.